-1. Collect and process all relevant evidence from the scene.

-- 2. Photograph injuries and note bruises or other injuries that may require follow-up by investigators. - 3.
+- 1. Collect and process all relevant evidence from the scene. - 2.
+Photograph injuries and note bruises or other injuries that may require follow-up by investigators. - 3.
 Obtain a medical release from the victim and information about where medical treatment will be sought.
-Include the following information on the release: - a.
-Date treatment was initially sought or will be sought to the present date - b.
+If the victim is LEP, provide a translated copy of the medical release, or ensure sight translation of the release by the certified interpreter.
+Do not assume Deaf/HOH victims are fluent in written English.
+Include the following information on the release: - 1.
+Date treatment was initially sought or will be sought to the present date - 2.
 Victim's authorization for release of records regarding follow up treatment - 4.
-Photograph disarray at the scene. - Photograph damaged property, including all evidence seized as well as broken windows and doors, damage to vehicles, damaged telephones, and similar evidence. - 6.
-Photograph, and if possible, collect damaged property such as broken phones, bloody or torn clothing. - NOTE: Do not seize a telephone if it is the only working phone available to the victim.
-(Local advocacy programs may be able to supply cell phones equipped to call 911.) - 8.
+Photograph disarray at the scene. - 5.
+Photograph damaged property, including all evidence seized as well as broken windows and doors, damage to vehicles, damaged telephones, and similar evidence. - 6.
+Photograph, and if possible, collect damaged property such as broken phones, bloody or torn clothing. - 7.
+NOTE: Do not seize a telephone if it is the only working phone available to the victim.
+Be aware that victims who are Deaf/HOH often communicate via text message or video and thus rely on their phones to communicate. - 8.
 Collect electronic evidence such as text messages, email, voicemail, etc.